- Introduction

 test_extra_data.dat # Binary file with the extra_data array (if provided)

-This provides the full information required to reproduce your results (up to machine precision).
+This provides the complete information required to reproduce your results (up to machine precision).

 Good practices